syedmazharaliraza/IntrepidKey/README.md

   - Javascript for generating random alphabets with numbers.
   - Javascript for generating random alphabets with symbols.
   - Functionality to copy and refresh.
-  - Functionality to email generated password.
+  - Functionality to email generated password to the user.
   - UI fix (header, footer, themes, etc.) and many more!<br>

 If you wish to add more features/functionalities, discuss the issue either on [discord server](https://discord.gg/eKV4Mrcj) or under discussion tab.